Thank you to Gretchen E. Tietjen, MD for her contribution to this spotlight!

 Migraine Aura or TIA?

-Due to an overlap of clinical features it is sometimes difficult to tell a typical migraine aura from a transient ischemic attack (TIA), an event often referred to as a “mini-stroke”.
+Due to an overlap of clinical features, it is sometimes difficult to tell a typical migraine aura from a transient ischemic attack (TIA), an event often referred to as a “mini-stroke”.
 Both aura and TIA involve brief (usually 60 minutes or less), focal neurological symptoms, which may or may not be followed by headache.
 Symptoms in aura are typically “positive” and expanding, such as a growing bright, crescent with jagged edges obscuring part of the vision, or a 5-minute long march of tingling from finger tips on one side up to the face.
 Symptoms of TIA are, in contrast, often “negative” and of sudden onset, such one-sided visual loss (eye or field of vision), and numbness.
-Some aura symptoms, including visual loss in one eye (retinal migraine), one-sided weakness (hemiplegic migraine), vertigo (basilar migraine), and migraine with prolonged aura are difficult to clinically differentiate from TIA.
+Some aura symptoms, including a visual loss in one eye (retinal migraine), one-sided weakness (hemiplegic migraine), vertigo (basilar migraine), and migraine with prolonged aura are difficult to clinically differentiate from TIA.
 In both conditions labs and MRI may be normal.
 An additional wrinkle in the complex relationship of migraine aura and brain ischemia is the fact that ischemia may trigger an electrical brain phenomenon known as cortical spreading depression, which manifests itself aura.
 This phenomenon is referred to as symptomatic migraine.
 This means that in some cases aura symptoms may be due to a TIA-like event.